by Tim Leogrande, BSIT, MSCP, Ed.S.

 <aside> 💡

-Naturally, the best practice for suspicious emails is to avoid replying to them and not clicking on any links.
+Naturally, the best practices for suspicious emails are to not reply to them and don’t click on any embedded links.

 </aside>